FlintSH/fennel-trader/README.md

 2. Run the script (python app.py)
 3. Give your authentication info
 4. Specify a stock ticker and quantity
-5. Watch it place buy orders for the specified stock on all available accounts
+5. Watch it place orders for the specified stock on all available accounts

 ## Maintenance